paudetseis/academic-kickstart/content/authors/pietroniro/_index.md

 - Grad Students
 ---

-Erica Pietroniro is a MSc student in Geophysics at the University of Ottawa.
+Erica Pietroniro is an MSc student in Earth Sciences at the University of Ottawa, working with Claire Perry at the Canadian Hazard Information Services.